 Final Divorce Judgment

 Once all issues have been resolved, then all of the necessary paperwork must be filed with the court.
 Thus, even if all issues have been resolved and the six month rule is met, a divorce is not truly final until there is actually a judgment signed by a judge and processed by the Court.
 The parties will receive a Notice of Entry of Judgment, which means the Judgment is or has been processed but they need to wait for the rest of the Judgment documents, which will be returned to the person who filed them once the Court is done processing them and it will note the date upon which the parties will be restored to the status of single persons.

 If you are interested in properly finalizing a divorce from your spouse we can provide you with information and guide you through the process.
 Our team of experienced attorneys is prepared to litigate on your behalf.
-If you wish you schedule a consultation with Nancy J. Bickford, please call us at (858) 793-8884.
+If you wish you schedule a consultation with Bickford Blado & Botros, please call us at (858) 793-8884.